grafana/mimir/docs/internal/tools/markblocks.md

 ## `no-compact` mark

 When `-mark no-compact` is provided, this tool uploads a `NoCompactMark` which tells the compactor that the marked blocks should not be compacted.
-It is a good practice to provide a descriptive `-details` value explaining why the block is marked as such (who marked it? issue link?).
+`-details` flag can be used to provide an explanation of why the block is marked as such (who marked it? issue link?).

 ### Example